-- Internal Circuit 0, General Alarm: This is the General Alarm function.
+Internal Circuit 0, General

+Alarm: This is the General Alarm function.
 General Alarm can be received from an annunciator or from an SE 2000.
 It can be assigned to one of the Hot Keys of control panels.
 General Alarm causes all the bells and strobes on the panel to operate in Evacuation mode.
-Any additional outputs, LEDs, etc. that require operation are programmed using the Relate button. - Internal Circuit 51, Comlink #1 Supervision: This is used for communications errors on COM1 port of the panel or annunciator. - Internal Circuit 52, Comlink #2 Supervision: This is used for communications errors on COM2 port of the panel or annunciator. - Internal Circuit 81, 1st Stage Alarm: This circuit is activated if the bells and strobes are activated in first stage by an alarm input.
 Any additional outputs, LEDs, etc. that require operation are programmed using the Relate button.

+- Internal Circuit 51, Comlink #1 Supervision: This is used for communications errors on COM1 port of the panel or annunciator. - Internal Circuit 52, Comlink #2 Supervision: This is used for communications errors on COM2 port of the panel or annunciator. - Internal Circuit 81, 1st Stage Alarm: This circuit is activated if the bells and strobes are activated in first stage by an alarm input.
+Any additional outputs, LEDs, etc. that require operation are programmed using the Relate button.
 If the bells have been disconnected on the panel, this circuit will not be generated. - Internal Circuit 82, 2nd Stage Alarm: This circuit is activated if the bells and strobes are activated in the second stage mode by an alarm input or by a time-out.
 Any additional outputs, LEDs, etc. that require operation are programmed using the Relate button.
 If the bells have been disconnected on the panel, this circuit will not be generated. - Internal Circuit 96, Fire Pre-alarm: This circuit is activated by any smoke detector in the auto-verify process or addressable device in alarm during the Retard period.
-It can be related to an LED to give a visual indication that an alarm is in the verification process.

-Internal Circuit 99, Common Trouble: This circuit is tripped by any internal circuit or trouble condition not associated with an internal circuit that turns on the Common Trouble LED on the panel.
+It can be related to an LED to give a visual indication that an alarm is in the verification process. - Internal Circuit 98, Ground Fault: This circuit is activated if a ground fault is detected by the panel. - Internal Circuit 99, Common Trouble: This circuit is tripped by any internal circuit or trouble condition not associated with an internal circuit that turns on the Common Trouble LED on the panel.
 This circuit is used to annunciate common trouble conditions at a remote location.
 This circuit is not tripped by troubles generated by input circuits or addressable devices.
 This circuit is not recorded in the archive of the panel.